Skip to Main Content

 • Customize your personal statement for each internship to highlight any particular skills or experience you have that would be desirable for that particular program.

-• When asked, please make your match results available to the UNF DPD director.
+• When asked, please share your acceptance results with the UNF DPD director.
 We must track our students/alums for five years, and this information must be available.
 Thank you!

-Don’t forget to proofread everything in your application packet before you submit it.
+Do not forget to proofread everything in your application packet before you submit it.
 Please read all instructions carefully and follow them strictly.
-This could “make or break” your chances of matching.
+This could “make or break” your chances of acceptance.
 Good luck!